FAQS

 How wide are access roads for Emergency Services?

-The project has begun consultation with Wiggins Rural Fire Protection District.
+The project has begun consultation with the Southeast Weld and Wiggins Rural Fire Protection Districts.
 The project will be designed in accordance with all applicable requirements to support emergency access and the project will coordinate these designs with the local emergency services and fire districts.
 In general, 20 foot wide access roads to the substation and 16 foot wide roads within panel arrays are expected.

 Dark green plus signDark green minus sign